w3c/wot/testing/plan.md

    include a specification of TD delivery mechanisms, i.e. there is no standard interface for a Thing Directory or discovery mechanism.
 6. Proxy services.
-Practical WoT systems may have to use proxies or other mechanisms for NAT traversal.
+Practical WoT systems may have to use proxies or other mechanisms for NAT traversal, state caching, or privacy masking, among other applications.
 These proxies may have web APIs that may be insecure.
-We do not test for this and a security failure due to an insecure proxy should not necessarily be interpreted as a security failure of the WoT system in particular.
+We do not test for this and a security failure due to an insecure proxy should not necessarily be interpreted as a security failure of the target Thing itself.
 7. Gateway security.
 Many WoT systems may have to direct network traffic through a gateway or other intermediate system.
-We do not directly test the seecurity of these systems, but like proxies, a compromise of a gateway may lead to compromized WoT systems.
+We do not directly test the seecurity of these systems, but like proxies, a compromise of a gateway may lead to compromised WoT systems.

 The following sections break down the testing strategy by protocol.